tushaar82/VELOX-v4/docs/phase_1_foundation.md

 - State management is properly set up
 - Authentication flow is working
 - API client can communicate with backend
-- Basic components are functional
+- Basic UI components are functional
 - WebSocket client can connect to real-time data

 ---